statisticspoland/sdg-indicators-pl/en/o_sdg.md

    <a target="_blank" href="https://www.gov.pl/attachment/f18da2e5-5384-4040-8fc7-c55d67e56378" alt="The 2030 Agenda in Poland.
 National priorities – joint actions" title="Read a publication The 2030 Agenda in Poland.
 National priorities – joint actions"><img src="{{ site.baseurl }}/assets/img/publikacje/9_agenda2030.png" align="center" alt="GUS" border="0"/></a>
 </div>
 <p><b>The 2030 Agenda in Poland.
 National priorities – joint actions</b></p>
-<p>The publication by the Ministry of Entrepreneurship and Technology, released in relation to this year’s  <a title="Read about National Forum of th 2030 Agenda" href="https://www.gov.pl/web/przedsiebiorczosc-technologia/ii-edycja-krajowego-forum-interesariuszy-agendy-2030" target="_blank">National Forum of the 2030 Agenda Stakeholders</a>, outlines SDG priorities for Poland as well as progress in their implementation.
-It presents selected governmental actions and strategic projects within individual SDGs as well as examples of the 2030 Agenda stakeholders’ engagement, including Statistics Poland as an initiator of the action “Statistics without barriers ‘cause everybody counts” (related to SDG 8.
-Economic growth and decent work).
-The priorities and relevant actions are accompanied by charts presenting indicators from <a title="Go to national indicators" href="https://sdg.gov.pl/en/statistics_nat/" target="_blank">the national set of SDG indicators </a> developed by Statistics Poland (national coordinator of SDG monitoring) in cooperation with the Ministry of Entrepreneurship and Technology (coordinator of SDG implementation in Poland).
+<p>The publication by the Ministry of Economic Development and Technology (former Ministry of Entrepreneurship and Technology), released in connection with <a title="Read about National Forum of th 2030 Agenda" href="https://www.gov.pl/web/przedsiebiorczosc-technologia/ii-edycja-krajowego-forum-interesariuszy-agendy-2030" target="_blank">the 2nd National Forum of the 2030 Agenda Stakeholders,</a> outlines SDG priorities for Poland as well as progress in their implementation.
+It presents selected governmental actions and strategic projects within individual SDGs as well as examples of the 2030 Agenda stakeholders’ engagement, including Statistics Poland as an initiator of the action “Statistics without barriers - because everybody counts” (related to SDG 8.
+Decent work and economic growth).
+The priorities and relevant actions are accompanied by charts presenting indicators from <a title="Read about national SDG indicators" href="https://sdg.gov.pl/en/statistics_nat/" target="_blank">the national set of SDG indicators</a> developed by Statistics Poland (national coordinator of SDG monitoring) in cooperation with the Ministry of Economic Development and Technology (coordinator of SDG implementation in Poland).
 The publication may also serve as an inspiration for further actions for sustainable development goals in Poland.
+<br>The publication is available only in Polish.

 <br><br></p>